matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

-- Count Dooku has three _excellent_ command cards patching up vulnerabilities in his kit: [Fear, Surprise, Intimidation][] can deliver an 8-dice pierce 3 range 2 attack, or even just be used in melee to split attack saber/lightning, [Double the Fall][] can disable another threat at range-2, all but guranteeing Dooku _still_ goes first thank to strong Droid synergy, and [You Dissapoint Me][] helps Dooku close the gap and up his defenses.
+- Count Dooku has three _excellent_ command cards patching up vulnerabilities in his kit: [Fear, Surprise, Intimidation][] can deliver an 8-dice pierce 3 range 2 attack, or even just be used in melee to split attack saber/lightning, [Double the Fall][] can disable another threat at range-2, all but guaranteeing Dooku _still_ goes first thank to strong Droid synergy, and [You Disappoint Me][] helps Dooku close the gap and up his defenses.
 - A combination of `Cunning` and `Makashi Mastery` gives Dooku the edge against most other lightsaber wielders.
 If you manage an attack on already injured unit, Dooku can often land the kill, even if they have `Immune: Pierce`.